ossu/computer-science/README.md

 `Ruby`
 `and more`

-The How to Code courses are based on the textbook [How to Design Programs](https://htdp.org/2003-09-26/).
+The <i>How to Code</i> courses are based on the textbook [How to Design Programs](https://htdp.org/2003-09-26/).
 The First Edition is available for free online and includes problem sets and solutions.
 Students are encouraged to do these assignments.

 Courses | Duration | Effort | Prerequisites | Discussion
 :-- | :--: | :--: | :--: | :--: